 Garrison Sergeant Majors, HQ London District

 Garrison Sergeant Majors have been appointed to military districts in the UK and abroad since the mid 19th Century.
-Since the Second World War they have become increasingly prominent in London District due to its association with ceremonial in London, particularly with the ceremony of Trooping the Colour, held on Her Majesty the Queen's Official Birthday.
+Since the Second World War they have become increasingly prominent in London District due to its association with ceremonial in London, particularly with the ceremony of Trooping the Colour, held on His Majesty the King's Official Birthday.

 The change from purely garrison administrational duties to the present ceremonial specialist has been a gradual one.
 The original administrational appointment bore the title London Garrison Sergeant Major.
 The appointment in 1952 of GSM George Stone, Irish Guards saw a change of title to Garrison Sergeant Major, HQ London District and It is since his appointment that the duties have become almost wholly associated with ceremonial.

-Some of the London ceremonial events during the year for which the GSM takes military ceremonial responsibilty are:
+Some of the London ceremonial events during the year for which the GSM takes military ceremonial responsibility are:

 Trooping the Colour, Horse Guards Parade